noman024/ocr/README.md

 # OCR Image Text Extraction API

-A FastAPI-based OCR service that extracts text from uploaded images using Tesseract OCR engine.
-Deployable locally or to any cloud platform.
+A production-ready FastAPI-based OCR service that extracts text from uploaded images using Tesseract OCR engine.
+Optimized for Railway deployment with comprehensive features and robust error handling.

 ## Features